 The temple is a UNESCO world heritage site and visited by locals and Japanese throughout the year.

-If you really want to make the most of your time here, book into an epic tour of the pavilion.
+If you really want to make the most of your day trip, book an epic tour of the pavilion.

 - Getting to Kinkaku-ji Temple: take Kyoto City Bus #205 from the bus terminal located on the north side of Kyoto Station.

-Many visitors come to Ryoan-ji Temple to see its famous rock garden.
+Many visitors come to Ryoan-ji Temple on a day trip to see its famous rock garden.